zanix/home-assistant-config/README.md

 * [Custom UI elements for Home Assistant](https://github.com/andrey-git/home-assistant-custom-ui), updates via `update.sh`

+### Custom Components

+* [Attributes as Sensors](https://github.com/pilotak/HomeAssistant-CustomComponents) - Allows the creation of a sensor that breaks out attribute of defined entities.

 ## Devices

 * [Ubiquiti Unifi Security Gateway](https://www.amazon.com/dp/B00LV8YZLK) - Network gateway and router.
 Used for internet access and as a presence tracker for many devices.